John Shirley Website

-John Shirley has written novels, short stories, TV scripts, screenplays, lyrics, poetry, songs, and various forms of nonfiction.
-More than forty of his novels have been published.
-Many of his 200 or so short stories have been compiled in eight short-story collections.
-He has also written one historical novel—a western about Wyatt Earp, Wyatt in Wichita, and one non-fiction book, Gurdjieff: An Introduction to His Life and Ideas.
+John Shirley has written novels, short stories, TV scripts, screenplays, song lyrics, poetry, and various forms of nonfiction.
+His books number more than eighty, including numerous novels of sf, dark fantasy, horror, thrillers, and westerns, and twelve short story collections.
+He has won the Bram Stoker Award for his collection: Black Butterflies: A Flock on the Dark Side, and the Spur Award for his Western Gunmetal Mountain.
+He has also written one non-fiction book, Gurdjieff: An Introduction to His Life and Ideas.
 As a musician, Shirley has fronted his own bands and written lyrics for Blue Öyster Cult and others.

 John Shirley currently lives in Vancouver, Washington, with his wife, Micky Shirley.
 He has three adult sons: twins Byron and Perry and their younger brother Julian.
 Byron is a yacht captain and yacht broker; Perry is a journalist, teacher, and artist.
 Julian is a Bay Area-based underground rapper and producer of hip-hop, trap, chiptune, and various other electronic music genres as well as a professional computer technician.
 He is also known as Juji or Young Bios.

-During the 1980s, he continued as a musician while living in New York City and Paris, France.
-Shirley fronted the post-punk funk-rock band Obsession [featuring guitarist Sync66 (Chris Cunningham) and Bassist Jerry Antonias (aka Jerry Agony)] who recorded for Celluloid Records.
+During the 1980s, continuing to publish novels, he pursued a career as a musician while living in New York City and Paris, France.
+Shirley fronted the post-punk funk-rock band Obsession and recorded for Celluloid Records.
 He was in the band The Panther Moderns during the mid-nineties to early oughts with John Karr on the guitar and keyboards, Mike Deery on bass, and other guest musicians.
 They issued the album Red Star in 1997.

 The double album Broken Mirror Glass: The Anthology 1978-2012 was issued in 2013 by Infrarot and includes thirty songs—in chronological order—from more than three decades of musical work by Shirley.